sendwithus/competencies/Competencies/Competency-Running-Meetings.md

 * The right attendees as invited and as optional

-* A chair and a notetaker (not always the same person).
+* A chair and a notetaker- ideally not the same person doing both.
 This can be decided at the beginning of the meeting.

 * Meeting notes sent out after the meeting

     * Meeting notes aren't a long transcription of the meeting, or what was said.
 Rather, meeting notes capture two things: outcomes/decisions, and action items.
 That is: what did we decide, and what are we doing next to act on those decisions?
 See below.

+* It is the responsibility of each attendee to review the agenda prior to the meeting and read the relevant material or topics.

+**Running Meetings**

+Meetings are one of the most effective ways in which we work together.
+It's crucial that we ensure that we use the time well.

+* If you scheduled the meeting, you are the chair unless you've delegated this role to someone else

+* It is up to the chair to ensure someone is taking notes

+* It is the chair's responsibility to ensure that the meeting agenda items are covered and to be timekeeper

 **Meeting Notes**